aseprite/api/api/app.md

 function fails, the whole transaction is undone.
 If the function successes, the transaction is committed and then all actions will be grouped in just one undo/redo operation.

+If a string is given as first argument, that string will be used as a label for the undo/redo action.

 ## app.command